 - Comparative data so that you can see changes in cash, accounts payable/receivable, equity, inventory, and retained earnings.

-A balance sheet can seem a little overwhelming and the format can differ wildly depending on your business type, so it’s a good idea to have an accountant help you set up and interpret your first one.
+A balance sheet can seem a little overwhelming and the format can differ wildly depending on your business type, so it’s a good idea to have an accountant help you set up and interpret your first one, or use a product like LivePlan to generate it for you.
 Even if creating a balance sheet is intimidating, don’t shy away from it—it’s an essential part of your business plan and an extremely helpful tool for running your business.

 Does your business have the cash to stay afloat?